Use these 7 tips to Remain Calm Instead

 We readily communicate our stress to others, sometimes without even knowing it.
 Click To Tweet

-While human brains are more complex than those of mice, Bains suggests these findings extend to us as well.
+While human brains are more complex than those of mice, Bains suggests these findings do extend to us as well.
 He concludes that “we readily communicate our stress to others, sometimes without even knowing it.
 There is even evidence that some symptoms of stress can persist in family and loved ones of individuals who suffer from PTSD.
 On the flip side, the ability to sense another’s emotional state is a key part of creating and building social bonds.”

 So, how do we avoid taking on someone else’s stress while building and maintaining our social bonds with that person?